grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Captain Percy!
 The torpedo is tracking a derelict!"
 She announced confidently.

-"Are you fucking sure?"
+"Are you sure?"

 "Absolutely.
-It will hit any..."
-In her earpieces the explosion suddenly pierced through her mind, and she yanked the headset off.
+It will hit at any..."
+In her earpieces the explosion suddenly pierced through her mind, and she yanked the headset off, but she was too slow to save her ears from being swamped with a painful and enduring ringing sound.

 A second later the detonation rumbled through the hull of the _Prospect_.

 Percy smiled.
 "Nice fucking work Cassandra!
 I don't think they will risk another torpedo on us in these waters.
 They wasted two already, and those fucking things are expensive."